 How to file a patent in Argentina? (not a PCT Member)

-A patent in Argentina is done in the National Institute of Industrial Property (INPI) is a state agency, under the Ministry of Production, responsible for the application of industrial property protection laws.
+Argentina’s National Institute of Industrial Property (INPI), a state agency under the Ministry of Production, processes patents and enforces industrial property protection laws.

 What is a patent in Argentina?